 Many people own assets in the form of property.
 It is significant to take into account the applicable capital gains tax on the sale or transfer of such property.

 Capital gains can be defined as profits or gains generated from the sale or transfer of any capital assets.
-These capital assets are further defined as any property – movable or immovable, tangible or intangible – which is legally owned by an individual.
+These capital assets are further defined as any property – movable or immovable, tangible or intangible – that is legally owned by an individual.

-In case your primary mode of income resides in selling and purchasing of capital assets, profits from the same will be considered under the head “Income from business or profession.”
+In case your primary mode of income resides in selling and purchasing capital assets, profits from the same will be considered under the head “Income from business or profession.”

-Capital gain tax on the property is levied specifically on the monetary profit from sale or transfer of residential properties or lands by an individual who does not consider it a profession or such income is not his/her main domain of earning.
+Capital gain tax on the property is levied specifically on the monetary profit from the sale or transfer of residential properties or lands by an individual who does not consider it a profession or such income is not his/her main domain of earning.